gabeorosan/pa-project/scripts/README.md

-Additionally, since in the script I made use of scipy, pandas, numpy, and openpyxl (all python libraries which must be installed by the user), I used pyinstaller to convert the script into an executable file find_aas_exec bundled with all the dependencies mentioned (and adapted the run_pas script accordingly, naming the new one run_pas_exec.sh).
+Additionally, since in the script I made use of scipy, pandas, numpy, and openpyxl (all python libraries which must be installed by the user), I used pyinstaller to convert the script into an executable file find_aas_exec bundled with all the dependencies mentioned (and adapted the run_pas script accordingly - the one included works with the executable and not the python file.
 However, because the executable is slightly slower than the python script given the bundled dependencies, I ended up using the python script in the automated pipeline discussed below.

 ## custom_pas.ipynb